markgpritchard/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.oxsph.org/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in how we can use observational data to guide decisions in communicable disease control
+bio: A public health doctor interested in how we can use observational data to guide decisions in communicable disease control

 # Interests to show in About widget
 #interests: